Bu Tinah: Archipelago

-Bu Tinah is a cluster of islands and shoals, joined or almost so at low water, with nowhere greater than two or three metres above sea level.
+Bu Tinah is a cluster of islands and shoals, joined or almost so at low water, with no point that is more than two or three metres above sea level.
 The main island has a sheltered lagoon opening to the south with the low energy environment permitting stands of mature mangrove to flourish.
 Even birds like the Socotra cormorant are found here.
 There are also healthy coral reef habitats with as many as 16 species of coral recorded in the area.
 The reefs survive in conditions that would kill coral species in other parts of the world.

 The waters of the Persian Gulf are among the most saline in the world, as well as among the warmest.
 Corals live in water that is between 23 °C and 28 °C but in the UAE water temperatures go as high as 35 °C in summer.

 Bu Tinah Island is one of the 28 official finalists for the “New 7 Wonders of Nature.”